ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 test()
 ```

-## DB Support
+You can also review our [examples](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/trie/examples) for database implementations.
+The [level.js](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/trie/examples/level.js) example is the default implementation while [lmdb.js](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/trie/examples/lmdb.js) is an alternative implementation that uses the popular [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) as its underlying database.

-Starting with v5 Trie usage has been decoupled from the previously tight integration with `LevelDB`.
+### Database

-In addition to an existing wrapper `LevelDB` which can be directly used, there is now a generic `DB` interface defining five methods `get`, `put`, `del`, `batch` and `copy` which a specific `DB` wrapper needs to implement.
+> By default the only supported database is LevelDB via the `level` module.

-The base trie implementation (`Trie`) as well as all subclass implementations (`CheckpointTrie` and `SecureTrie`) are accepting any `DB` interface-compatible wrapper implementations as a datastore `db` option input.
-This allows to easily switch on the underlying backend.
+The 5.0.0 release introduced the `DB` interface to allow for the decoupling of the database layer from the previously tightly-coupled `LevelDB` integration.
+The `DB` interface defines the methods `get`, `put`, `del`, `batch` and `copy` that a concrete implementation of the `DB` interface will need to implement.
+The default implementation of the `DB` interface is still `LevelDB` and functions identically to pre-5.0.0 releases.

-The new `DB` interface can be used like this for LevelDB:
+The base trie implementation (`Trie`) as well as all subclass implementations (`CheckpointTrie` and `SecureTrie`) accept any database implementation that adheres to the `DB` interface as the `db` option.
+It is possible to use the `LevelDB` implementation as follows:

 ```typescript
 import { Trie, LevelDB } from '@ethereumjs/trie'